Shubhi66302/mapcreator/README.md

 - For deploying build to staging, run `make deploy-staging`.
 Then check staging server if build is running and test it out.
 - For deploying to production, run `make deploy`.
 Then check production server to see if build is runnig.
 - Deployment can also be done through bitbucket pipelines.
 Go to Pipelines in bitbucket repo and click on the pipeline run you want to deploy
-    - NOTE: always use Fast-forward only (--ff-only) merge strategy since deployment step on bitbucket relies on that.
-Otherwise you'll need to deploy using local commands as stated above.
     - TODO: how to do this

 # Modifying JSON schemas